PrestaShop/prestashop-specs/Catalog-products-add-edit.md

   - **Label**: Enter the name of the field which is displayed on the product page in front-office.
 A drop-down next to the field is displayed when there are several languages installed and enabled.
 It allows to choose in which language the field is displayed.
 In the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic.

-  - **Type**: Drop-down with 2 options: text & file.
+  - **Type**: Drop-down with 3 options: text, file & numeric.
 By default text is selected.
+If you choose “text” in front-office you can complete the field with alphanumeric chars.
+If you choose “file”, you can upload a file.
+If you choose “numeric” you can enter only numbers.

   - **Delete**: Button to delete the field.
 When you click on it, you have a modal to cancel or confirm the action.